Immigration and Border Management

 In West and Central Africa, intra-regional migration represents a large part of cross-border movements and has been widely recognized as key to the region’s economic growth and stability.
-Challenges relating to regional security have however recently prompted states in the region to rethink their approach to immigration and border management in an effort to to promote more effective and efficient migration governance, including border processes.
+Challenges relating to regional security have however recently prompted states in the region to rethink their approach to immigration and border management to promote more effective and efficient migration governance, including border processes.

 • Migration and Border Management Assessments